-The same is happening in the VILLAGES.
-Hitler, who declared that Germany would be "a peasant empire or none at all," and who was able to carry enormous masses of peasants and even farm labourers with him, has introduced such social differentiation in the villages as never before Capitalist politicians very existed in Germany. much like to frighten the peasants of capitalist countries with the "horrors of collectivisation" in the U.S.S.R., speculating on the individualist instincts of the small peasant owners.
+The same is heppening in the villages.
+Hitler, who declared that Germany would be "a peasant empire or none at all", and who was able to carry enormous masses of peasants and even farm laborers with him. has introduced such social differentiation in the villages as never before existed in Germany.
+Capitalist politicians very much like to frighten the peasants of capitalist countries with the "horrors of collectivization" in the U.S.S.R., speculating on the individualist instincts of the small peasant owners.
 The example provided by fascist Germany shows how enslaved the villages become, and what servitude and what real loss of freedom the peasants undergo through the capitalist-fascist way out of the crisis.
-"We demand of every peasant," stated Darre, Minister of Agriculture, "UNLIMITED DISCIPLINE.
-We regard him as a SOLDIER on duty at the front of the battle for food."
-By setting up a new strata of "cossacks" in the villages through the so-called law of "peasant heirs," by producing a kulak section at the expense of all other strata of peasants and primarily of the village poor, fascism has not only driven hundreds of thousands of peasants from the land, deprived of the right of inheritance, but it has driven the pauperised peasant masses into the dilemma of STARVATION IN THE VILLAGES AND THE PROHIBITION OF PEASANT LABOUR IN THE INDUS-TRIAL CENTRES.
-A classic example in this respect is an appeal issued by the ober-president of Westphalia to the "directors of industrial enterprises," in which they are made responsible for ensuring that free places in the factories are occupied only by people who "cannot do agricultural labour."
-From Upper Silesia, Bavaria, Baden, Spesard, Rene, etc., where the overwhelming majority of the peasants own allotment land, they are being driven into the valleys to the mines and industrial centres under the "philanthropic" plea that the peasants are being moved nearer to the place where they earn "extra money," while the land which they have occupied for centuries is handed over to "strong farmers," the peasant heirs.
+"We demand of every peasant", stated Darre, Min-ister of Agriculture, "unlimited discipline.
+We regard him as a soldier on duty at the front of the battle for food."
+By setting up a new strata of "cossacks" in the village through the so-called law of "peasant heirs", by producing a kulak section at the expense of all other strata of peasants and primarily of the village poor, fascism has not only driven hundreds of thousands of peasants from the land, deprived of the right of inheritance, but it has driven the pauperized peasant masses into the dilemma of starvation in the villages and the prohibition of peasant labor in the industrial centers.
+A classic example in this respect is an appeal issued by the ober-president of Westphalia to the "directors of industrial enterprises", in which they are made responsible for ensuring that free places in the factories are occupied only by people who "cannot do agricultural labor".
+From Upper Silesia, Bavaria, Baden, Spesard, Rene, etc., where the overwhelming majority of the peasants own parceled land, they are being driven into the valleys to the mines and industrial centers under the "philanthropic" plea that the peasants are being moved nearer to the place where they earn "extra money", while the land which they have occupied for centuries is handed over to "strong farmers", the peasant heirs.

-The condition of the agricultural labourers who have been deprived of all rights to form independent organisations of any kind whatever, even such as the downtrodden workers in the towns possess, and are deprived of social insurance, is a terrible one.
-"The agricultural workers are disillusioned," wrote the fascist "leader" of the farm labourers, Guttsmittel, three months ago.
-The agricultural workers who constitute a considerable section of the "Steel Helmet" organisation in the Eastern provinces of Prussia are the main element of unrest in these organisations, used by the "oppositional" part of the Junkers for their own purposes.
+The condition of the agricultural laborers who have been deprived of all rights to form independent organizations of any kind whatever, even such as the downtrodden workers in the towns possess, and are deprived of social insurance, is a terrible one.
+"The agricultural workers are disillusioned", wrote the fascist "leader" of the farm laborers, Guttsmittel, three months ago.
+The agricultural workers who constitute a considerable section of the Steel Helmet organization in the Eastern provinces of Prussia are the main element of unrest in these organizations, used by the "oppositional" part of the Junkers for their own purposes.

 But the "peasant heirs" are also beginning to display signs of discontent.
-They are required to constantly express their loyalty to the régime, under the threat of being removed from the category of "peasant heirs."
-In connection with the drought, the government demands that not less than 30 per cent. of the harvest should be handed in to the State at fixed prices.
-The government forces them to keep and feed cattle, and prohibits the killing of cattle, in spite of the absence and extremely high price of fodder.
+They are required to constantly express their loyalty to the regime, under the threat of being removed from the category of "peasant heirs".
+In connection with the drought, the government demands that not less than 30 per cent of the harvest should be handed in to the State at fixed prices.
+The government forces them to keep and feed cattle, and prohibits the killing of cattle, in spite of the shortage and extremely high price of fodder.